 The module will get translated into your desired Language.

-The admin needs to configure the following sections as mentioned below to integrate the Magento 2 web security into the Magento 2 web.
+The admin needs to configure the following sections as mentioned below to integrate the Adobe Commerce web security into the Adobe Commerce web.

 Under the general setting section, the admin will configure the following fields: Enable Adobe Commerce Cloud Security: The admin needs to select “Yes” for enabling the following Adobe Commerce cloud Security.

 Get Alerts about Unrecognized Admin Logins: The admin will get alerts each time admin logins through unrecognized means.

 Select CMS Page for Blocked IPs: The admin can select the CMS pages to be displayed for IPs which are blocked by the admin.